Dany-Boy55/Addressable-WS2812-LED-controller/README.md

 * Fixed a bug that would cause CPU usage to rise dramatically when selecting "Off" or "Fixed Color"
 * Added the option to cycle through effects with a pysical button without the need of using a PC
 * The app is more reliable when sending commands to the controller

+New features on V1.5:
+* Added "Color Gradient" and "Color Fade" effects
+* Improved stability for the arduino sketch and fixed some overflow errors

 Thanks for checking this project out!
 If you have any ideas for improvements or more features, let me know!